rrgayhart/Weather-Mantis/README.md

 What is it?
 -----------
+* Homework for a Node course!
-A Node.js/Express web application for figuring out the weather.
+* A Node.js/Express web application for figuring out the weather.

 Production
 ------------------